zyf2008Neptune/CommonLibSSE-NG/README.md

 * Complete support (up to modern RE standards) for Skyrim VR, including the ability to use Skyrim VR and Skyrim SE functionality from a single DLL build even where Skyrim VR is normally ABI-incompatible.
 * Ability to build locked to a single runtime, where access to non-portable features is needed.
+* Ability to define offsets and address IDs for objects which can exist in only a subset of runtimes, while being able dynamically test for feature support before using those offsets.
+* Completely regenerated RTTI and vtable offsets, now with consistent naming across all runtimes, unified offsets/IDs, and a new human-readable naming scheme using UTF-8 identifiers.
+* New reverse engineering on core components needed to support next-generation advanced SKSE plugins, and VR functions.
 * Updated GitHub Actions CI workflows to build for all likely target runtime combinations.
 * Fully extensible native function binding traits (enables custom script object bindings in [Fully Dynamic Game Engine](https://gitlab.com/colorglass/fully-dynamic-game-engine)).